banea-radu/Angula-SA-Project/README.md

 	- Contacts (Only delete)
 	- Newsletter
 	- Users
+- Loading screen on API calls
 - Toast messages with status on actions
 - Refactor all 'any' type usages
 - Nice to have's:
 	- refactor and reset the reactive forms without window reload
-	- loading screen in myaccount
 	- routing rules for childrens of myaccount
 	- bootstrap carrousel
 	- home-card redesign as single, transfer *ngFor to parent component
 	- about-card redesign as single, transfer *ngFor to parent component

-## TO DOne:
+## TO DOne (Date descending):
+- Subscriptions
+	- client
+		- create
+	- format dates from add/edit modals
 - General:
 	- deploy build on netlify
 	- add netlify link to readme